 Homeowners and renters insurance are different when it comes to coverage.
-You do get coverage for vandalism with renters insurance, but the coverage is usually limited to personal items.
+You get vandalism coverage with renters insurance, but the coverage is usually limited to personal items.
 Your landlord likely has their own insurance for the building structure, so it will be covered under their policy if it’s vandalized.
 However, if civil commotion renders your home inhabitable, renters insurance policies typically will cover living expenses.

 Other Things To Consider

 When you decide to purchase a home, it’s a pretty big decision.
 It’s important that you protect such a big purchase.
-When you meet with an agent about getting homeowners insurance, you want to make sure that the coverage limits are high enough to fully replace items that are destroyed or damaged.
+When you meet with an agent about getting homeowners insurance, you want to ensure that the coverage limits are high enough to replace destroyed or damaged items fully.

-It’s also important to shop around, especially if your first quote seems expensive.
+Shopping around is also important, especially if your first quote seems expensive.
 Not all insurance companies are equal, and calling around will allow you to find the best coverage for all your needs.

 What is vandalism?

-Vandalism is the destruction of your property, and it can include trash dumping, breaking windows, graffiti, light smashing, defacing property, removing or bending signage, or ornamentation.
+Vandalism is the destruction of your property, and it can include trash dumping, breaking windows, graffiti, light smashing, defacing property, and removing or bending signage or ornamentation.

 Is vandalism a crime?